Nottingham fire widower says ‘words cannot quantify’ pain after family murdered

 “They lived a short but meaningful life, such was the joy and happiness they brought to us all.”

-Mr Drammeh, who was living in America at the time of the fire and had to identify his loved ones on his 40th birthday, was surrounded by relatives as he delivered his statement.
+Mr Drammeh, who was living in America at the time of the fire and had to identify his loved ones on his 40th birthday, was surrounded by relatives as he delivered his statement following the verdicts.

 Family and friends also packed the public gallery in court throughout the trial, with some weeping as the verdicts were delivered.